 If you want to know more about desktop and mobile wallet security issues, read this CoinSutra article.

-Why is a hardware wallet safer than desktop and mobile wallets?
+Is a hardware wallet safer than desktop and mobile wallets?

-A cold storage device like the CoolWallet S avoids this vulnerability, even though it also “connects” to the Internet in order to access funds.
+Without a doubt.
 The CoolWallet S and other hardware wallets such as Ledger and Trezor offer additional security lines of defense that the attacker has to breach.

 Lastly, any pending transaction will be displayed on the CoolWallet’s e-paper screen and needs to be confirmed with a physical button push.